Mooneerams Solicitors

 The other business sector that boomed as a result of the world being home based for so long was the food delivery industry with the names of DeliverooJust Eat and Uber Eats becoming the very epitome of the term ‘household names’.

-Great for the customer – but what about the delivery drivers themselves?
-How safe are they zooming around the country on bikes, motorcycles or in cars?
+Great news for customers – but what about the delivery drivers themselves?
+How safe are they zooming around our towns on bikes, motorcycles or in cars?
 Are they at risk of becoming road traffic accident victims themselves?
-Are other road users put at risk of getting injured by delivery drivers having to cut corners whilst trying to meet tight delivery schedules?
+Are other road users at risk of getting injured by delivery drivers rushing from job to job whilst trying to meet tight delivery schedules and do enough deliveries to make anything like a worthwhile living ?

 The life of a food delivery driver

-Is being a food delivery driver just an accident waiting to happen?
+Is being a self-employed food delivery driver just an accident waiting to happen?

-The downside for two-wheeled food delivery drivers, is that cyclists and scooter riders are among the most vulnerable of road users at the best of times.
+The downside for two-wheeled food delivery drivers, is that cyclists and motor cyclists are among the most vulnerable of road users at the best of times.
+The latest government road accident statistics again reveal that of all fatal road accident victims in 2022, 21% were motorcyclists and 5%, pedal cyclists.

-In addition, it is estimated that between a quarter and a third of all road traffic accidents involve someone who was driving for a work-related reason.
+In addition, it is estimated that around a third of all road traffic accidents involve someone who was driving for a work-related reason.

-All of this combines to make the job of a food delivery driver/rider a dangerous one and furthermore:
+All of this combines to make the job of a self-employed food delivery driver/rider a dangerous one,

-1. As they are paid by the job, not on an hourly basis, there is great pressure to get as many jobs as possible done in as short a period of time as possible.
-A University College London survey specifically focusing on the issues surrounding gig economy drivers, riders and their managers found that 47% of those interviewed said that the time pressure of gig work can make them travel over the speed limit.
+• As they are paid by the job, not on an hourly basis, there is great pressure to get as many jobs as possible done in as short a period of time as possible.
+A University College London survey specifically focusing on the issues surrounding gig economy drivers, riders and their managers found that 56% of those interviewed said that the time pressure of gig forces them to travel over the speed limit.
+21% of interviewees, said they would run red traffic lights for the same reason.

-2. The same survey revealed that 41% of those whose work was mobile phone app-based, found that the app had caused them distractions whilst driving/ riding.
+• The survey revealed that 57% of those whose work was mobile phone app-based, found that the app had caused them distractions whilst driving/ riding.

-9. Delivery drivers tend to be especially busy during bad weather in the evenings ( because customers don’t want to venture out themselves for food).
+• Delivery drivers tend to be especially busy during bad weather in the evenings (because customers don’t want to venture out themselves for food).
 Sometimes the conditions are so bad that no one should be out on the road.
 Delivery drivers are still expected to continue to provide delivery services in bad weather.

 I’m a food delivery driver/rider and I have been injured in an accident that wasn’t my fault – can I claim?

-If you’ve been injured in a road traffic accident whilst working as a food delivery driver or rider, and it wasn’t your fault, then you will want to make a personal injury claim and any other losses you’ve sustained.
+If you’ve been injured in a road traffic accident whilst working as a food delivery driver or rider, and it wasn’t your fault, then you may want to make a personal injury claim and for any other losses you’ve sustained.
 Your road traffic accident claim would be brought against the driver of the other vehicle that caused the accident?
-In reality, in most cases, the claim will be dealt with by the other drivers’ insurance company.
+In most cases, the claim will be dealt with by the other drivers’ insurance company.

 As a self-employed food delivery driver, it’s really important that you do make a claim.
-It’s unlikely that you will be paid by your employer whilst you are off work (although you’ll need to check that with the company that you do delivery work for).
-If you don’t get paid, then a loss of earnings claim needs to be made alongside your personal injury claim.
+It’s unlikely that you will be paid by your employer whilst you are off work (although you’ll need to check that with the company).
+If you don’t get paid, then a loss of earnings claim should be made alongside your personal injury claim.

 Are food delivery rivers/riders just as likely to be the cause of a crash themselves?